gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Format titles and headers

 Title case article titles (each major word is uppercase).
 Sentence case article headings (only the initial word is uppercase).
 Neither need punctuation at the end of the phrase unless a question mark is required.
-Article titles do not take the Oxford comma and use the ampersand in place of “and.”
-Article headings do take the Oxford comma and use the word “and.”
+Article titles do not take the Oxford comma and use the ampersand in place of "and."
+Article headings do take the Oxford comma and use the word "and."

 Titles are automatically formatted as h1.
 Mark up article headings as h2 and subheads as h3 or h4 as needed.
-Most article headings are conceptually and rhetorically at the same level as each other; avoid unnecessary complexity and mark them up as h2 unless they’re true subheads.
+Most article headings are conceptually and rhetorically at the same level as each other; avoid unnecessary complexity and mark them up as h2 unless they're true subheads.

 Article title or document title: